 The unconventional Eldorado proved successful at luring new and younger customers, expanding the brand’s reach and pushing sales to record levels by the early-1970s, despite a tumultuous economy and fundamental shifts in the auto industry.
 Changes were on the horizon, but Cadillac’s core customers found comfort – figuratively and literally – in the brand’s unapologetically large and luxurious personal coupes, sedans and convertibles.
 Nearly 300,000 Cadillacs were sold in 1976, including 14,000 Eldorado convertibles, which were the last known convertibles to be offered by the company.

-The close of the 1976 model brought an end of an era that started in the mid-1950s.
-A new stage in Cadillac’s history began in 1977, with downsized sedans and coupes, but the legacy of those long, low and powerful Caddies would only grow stronger in decades since.
-That golden age is the image enthusiasts the world over have of America’s premier luxury car.
+The close of the 1976 model brought an end to an era that started in the mid-1950s.
+Although the Eldorado would continue through the 1978 model year relatively unchanged, a new stage in Cadillac’s history began in 1977, with downsized sedans and coupes, but the legacy of those long, low and powerful Caddies would only grow stronger in decades since.

 1977 experienced the same "downsizing" as the rest of GM's B and C body vehicles.
 DeVille models lost hundreds of pounds, received smaller exterior dimensions and engines, but gained taller windows.
 Fuel economy and handling improved.